How to Implement Digital Facility Management Software

 1. Following a Process that Works

-We’ve learned that following a “start small, build big” strategy works really well for tech implementation.
+We’ve learned that following a “start small, build big” strategy works really well for all sorts of tech implementation.
 Being able to roll out some quick wins provides visibility for the digitization work as a whole, and helps build support within your organization.

 It’s important to remember that because managing a facility is so complex, the digitization work will become a program of individual projects.

-Here’s an extreme simplification of how we develop a program to drive digitization:
+Here’s a simplified outline of how we develop a program to drive digitization:

 - Identify your top business objectives that align with your organizational mandate.